scranton/scranton.github.io/_posts/2019-05-06-flagger_and_supergloo.md

 * [Automating your Services with Knative and Solo.io Gloo]({{ site.baseurl }}{% post_url 2019-04-02-knative-and-gloo %})
 * [Jenkins X Serverless Apps](https://jenkins-x.io/developing/knative/)

-This article quickly runs through setting up the Flagger `podinfo` example application on SuperGloo with Istio so you all can see what's involved and try yourselves if you like.
+This article quickly runs through setting up the Flagger `podinfo` example extension on SuperGloo with Istio so you all can see what's involved and try yourselves if you like.

 ## Install Kubernetes and Helm